MTstateIntroStats/IntroStatActivitiesHybrid/_book/07-KT-Module7.md

 * **Decisions**:

-    * If the p-value is less than the significance level, we make the decision to reject the null hypothesis
+    * If the p-value is less than the significance level, we make the decision to _reject the null hypothesis_.

-    * If the p-value is greater than the significance level, we make the decision to fail to reject the null hypothesis
+    * If the p-value is greater than the significance level, we make the decision to _fail to reject the null hypothesis_.

 * **Type I Error**: concluding there is evidence to reject the null hypothesis, when the null is actually true.

+    * The probability of making a Type I error when the null is actually true is equal to the significance level, $\alpha$.

 * **Type II Error**: concluding there is no evidence to reject the null hypothesis, when the null is actually false.

-* **Power**: probability of concluding there is evidence to reject the null hypothesis, when the null is actually false
+* **Power**: probability of concluding there is evidence to reject the null hypothesis, when the null is actually false.

+    * When the null is actually false, the event "reject the null hypothesis" is the _complement_ of the event "fail to reject the null hypothesis."
+Thus, power is equal to 1 minus the probability of a Type II error.

 \newpage